Knowledge Repository

 Demonstrate Application

-Show how feminist legal theory functions in practice within the existing legal framework.
+Feminist theory in existing legal framework.

 02